gatsbyjs/gatsby/docs/tutorial/part-one/index.md

 ### ✋ Open up the code.

-In your code editor, open up the code generated for your “Hello World” site, and take a look at the different directories and files contained in the ‘hello-world’ directory.
+In your code editor, open up the code generated for your “Hello World” site and take a look at the different directories and files contained in the ‘hello-world’ directory.
 It should look something like this:

 ![Hello World project in VS Code](01-hello-world-vscode.png)